Server-side Google Analytics 4 for WordPress

 3. If you have an eCommerce website and want to push ecommerce events and user data to the Data Layer, click on the second tab of the plugin and enable two checkboxes.
 Note that it can work only with woocommerce shops.

-4. Open your Web and Server container preview mode and check that you see GA4 requests.
+4. Open the Server container preview mode and check that you see GA4 requests.
 Publish updated inside server and web Google Tag Manager containers.

 In conclusion, anyone can gain valuable insight into their customers' site interactions and use this to optimize the customer experience and gain a competitive advantage.
 GTM server side plugin for WordPress has made it much easier and more accurate than other methods of tracking user data.